chetto1983/outlook-mcp-server/README.md

 The server provides the following tools:

+1. `get_current_datetime`: Returns the current local date/time with optional UTC data
-1. `list_folders`: Lists all available mail folders in Outlook
+2. `list_folders`: Lists all available mail folders in Outlook
-2. `list_recent_emails`: Lists email titles from the specified number of days
+3. `list_recent_emails`: Lists email titles from the specified number of days
-3. `list_sent_emails`: Shows recently sent items to recover past replies
+4. `list_sent_emails`: Shows recently sent items to recover past replies
-4. `search_emails`: Searches emails by contact name or keyword
+5. `search_emails`: Searches emails by contact name or keyword
-5. `list_pending_replies`: Highlights recent emails without an outgoing reply
+6. `list_pending_replies`: Highlights recent emails without an outgoing reply
-6. `get_email_by_number`: Retrieves detailed content of a specific email
+7. `get_email_by_number`: Retrieves detailed content of a specific email
-7. `get_email_context`: Expands an email with participants and thread snippets
+8. `get_email_context`: Expands an email with participants and thread snippets
-8. `list_upcoming_events`: Lists the next calendar events
+9. `list_upcoming_events`: Lists the next calendar events
-9. `search_calendar_events`: Searches calendar events by keyword
+10. `search_calendar_events`: Searches calendar events by keyword
-10. `get_event_by_number`: Retrieves full details for a listed calendar event
+11. `get_event_by_number`: Retrieves full details for a listed calendar event
-11. `reply_to_email_by_number`: Replies to a specific email
+12. `reply_to_email_by_number`: Replies to a specific email
-12. `compose_email`: Creates and sends a new email
+13. `compose_email`: Creates and sends a new email

 ### Example Workflow